-• Mobile Unified Communications, page 25-1
+• Mobile Collaboration, page 23-1

-This chapter looks at mobility applications, which are becoming extremely important given the growth of mobile work forces and the blurring of enterprise boundaries for unified communications features and services, resulting in an increased demand for mobility applications and services.
+This chapter looks at mobility applications, which are becoming extremely important given the growth of mobile work forces and the blurring of enterprise boundaries for Unified Communications and Collaboration features and services, resulting in an increased demand for mobility applications and services.
 This chapter discusses mobility solution architectures, functionality, and design and deployment implications.

-• Cisco Unified Contact Center, page 26-1
+Cisco Unified Contact Center, page 24-1

-This chapter covers contact center solutions, an important and integral part of large unified communications deployments requiring high-volume call center applications.
+This chapter covers contact center solutions, an important and integral part of large Unified Communications and Collaboration deployments requiring high-volume call center applications.
 This chapter examines call center solution architectures, functionality, and design and deployment implications.